neha-kay/Kiko-plus/_posts/2017-06-02-life-perspective.md

 By this logic, changing our identities is relatively straightforward; it's a simple matter of changing my actions at time *t* and beyond.
 Over time, if I continue those actions, the integration of those behaviors generate the label, not the other way around.

-In the same way a smoker becomes a non-smoker by, day by day, not smoking, an intorvert can become an extrovert by, day by day, going out to events more, reaching out to more people, etc.,
+In the same way a smoker becomes a non-smoker by, day by day, not smoking, an introvert can become an extrovert by, day by day, going out to events more, reaching out to more people, etc.,

 In this way, changing an identity is __way__ simpler and straightforward than we originally think; __it's a matter of changing small, daily action that is entirely independent of past action and entirely dependent on present motive.__